vrodrigues89/Strider_Data_Engineering_Assessment/README.md

 1 - Log start datetime;
 2 - List source files to be processed;
 3 - For each file, Read, Transform and append to a Staging File (\talendinfra\data\staging);
+4 - Log how many files have been processed;
+5 - If the number of files processed is greater than 0 then continue, else go to Post-Job.
-4 - Read Staging File;
+6 - Read Staging File;
-5 - Treat nulls;
+7 - Treat nulls;
-6 - Generate a Hash for each record.
-This does not consider primary key columns;
-7 - Read target table as Lookup;
 8 - Generate a Hash for each record.
 This does not consider primary key columns;
+9 - Read target table as Lookup;
+10 - Generate a Hash for each record.
+This does not consider primary key columns;
-9 - Join source x lookup and check the differences;
+11 - Join source x lookup and check the differences;
-10 - If the record is new then INSERT to target table 11 - If the record is not new and there's any change in the non-primary key columns then UPDATE to target table.
+10 - If the record is new then INSERT to target table 12 - If the record is not new and there's any change in the non-primary key columns then UPDATE to target table.

 * Post-Job: